 Like the United Kingdom, Belgium is a constitutional monarchy where the reigning monarch acts as head of state.
 King Philippe is the current monarch of Belgium.
 He was sworn in on 21 July 2013, following the abdication of his father, King Albert.

-The king’s role is primarily ceremonial as the Belgian federal government and the two chambers of parliament make the executive and legislative decisions.
+The king’s role is primarily ceremonial, as the Belgian federal government and the two chambers of parliament make the executive and legislative decisions.
 The government is formed following democratic elections within a multi-party system.
-Alexander de Croo took the oath as Prime Minister in 2020 and currently leads the federal government.
+Alexander De Croo was Prime Minister from 2020–2024 and is currently leading the federal government in a caretaking position.

-Alexander de Croo was sworn in as Prime Minister of the current seven-party coalition government in Belgium on 1 October 2020.
-The De Croo government is aptly called the Vivaldi coalition after the composer’s work, The Four Seasons.
-The name is inspired by the four differing political perspectives in the coalition: the Christian Democrats, the Greens, the Liberals, and the Socialists.
+The lack of a new formation does mean that the previous seven-party coalition government is still in place.
+This government is aptly called the Vivaldi coalition after the composer’s work, The Four Seasons.
+The name comes from the four differing political perspectives in the coalition: the Christian Democrats, the Greens, the Liberals, and the Socialists.

 The seven political parties forming the coalition government include: